 General Asian Serial Number Guide

-Tom is a well respected resource of bicycle history, especially those of the bicycle boom era.
-Further more, he is pretty confident in the deciphering of these serial numbers and interpretations below and indicates the ones he is not sure of.
+This information comes from Tom Marshall (T-Mar) of Bikeforums, a well-respected resource of bicycle history, especially from the bicycle boom era.
+According to Tom, this guide is “not necessarily comprehensive” but was compiled after many years of gathering information about serial numbers, verified by bicycle owners and people involved in the industry.
+Tom is confident in the deciphering of these serial numbers and interpretations below, and indicates the ones he is not sure of.

 SOME BRANDS BUILT OTHER BRANDS